 Figure \ref{fig:fitting}e shows the final fits for individual molecules.

 \end{enumerate}

 This process yields the abundances of nitrogen, oxygen, and the oxygen isotope ratio for each star in our sample, along with $1\sigma$ uncertainties for each quantity.
-Additionally, the atomic lines listed in Table \ref{atomiclines} are used to obtain the abundances of Fe, Mg, Na, Ca, S, and Si.
-However, we are unable to measure accurate uncertainties for these elements because of the small number of their unblended absorption lines in our spectra.
+Additionally, the atomic lines listed in Table \ref{atomiclines} are used to obtain the abundances of Fe, Mg, Na, Ca, S, and Si. {C~I lines in dLHdC stars are also analyzed as an additional estimate for the carbon abundances, discussed further in Section \ref{cprob}}.
+We are unable to measure accurate uncertainties for these elements because of the small number of their unblended absorption lines in our spectra.
 Based on the uncertainties for the CNO elements, we conservatively estimate an uncertainty of $\approx 0.2$ dex on the abundances of these elements.

 The measured elemental abundances and oxygen isotope ratios for the stars in our sample are listed in Table \ref{tab:results}.
 The CNO abundances and oxygen isotope ratios are precisely constrained for all stars in our sample, except WISE\,J1942+.
 For this star, the $^{12}$C$^{18}$O lines are very weak compared to the $^{12}$C$^{16}$O lines.
 This causes the $\chi^2$ vs $^{16}$O/$^{18}$O curve to flatten for large oxygen isotope ratios and never rise above the $\Delta \chi^{2}=1$ level from its minimum point.
 As a result, while we can measure the best-fit and 1-$\sigma$ lower bound, the upper-bound on the $^{16}$O/$^{18}$O is not constrained, and we report an upper limit of 500 for this star.